gemini-testing/gemini/doc/config.md

   - `enabled` – set to `true` to enable coverage reporting.

+  - `map` - function which can be used for overriding default logic of source root path resolving.
+  By default it returns path to CSS file relative to the source root.
+  This function accepts 2 arguments:
+    * `url` - full url of source file which coverage should be obtained
+    * `rootUrl` - root url specified in the config for current browser

   - `exclude` – array of file paths or glob patterns to exclude from coverage report.
 For example: